7 Best Campgrounds in Badlands National Park, SD

-Overnight visitors to Sage Creek will need to pack in potable water, food, and camping equipment.
+Overnight visitors to Sage Creek need to pack in potable water, food, and camping equipment.
 The campground is only equipped with vault toilets, a few shaded picnic tables, and plenty of space to pitch a tent.

 3. Badlands Interior Motel and Campground

 The Badlands Interior Motel and Campground is one mile outside the southern Interior Entrance of Badlands National Park and is a convenient place to stay right outside the entrance gates.
 The campground features tent sites, RV pull-through parking spots, camping cabins, and a 22-unit motel.
 Badlands Interior also features established teepees.